On the Capacity of the 2-User Interference Channel with Transmitter Cooperation and Secrecy Constraints: Conclusions

 \subsubsection{Analysis of the probability of error}

-In the following, the probability of error is analyzed at the encoder and the decoder. \\ \textbf{Encoding error:} The Marton's coding scheme will succeed if the transmitters $1$ and $2$ can find at least one jointly typical sequence pair $(\ubold_1^N,\ubold_2^N)$.
-This is possible, provided the following conditions are satisfied.
+In the following, the probability of error is analyzed at the encoder and decoder. \\ \textbf{Encoding error:} For the Marton's coding scheme to succeed, the transmitter $1$ and $2$ can find at least one jointly typical sequence pair $(\ubold_1^N,\ubold_2^N)$ provided following condition is satisfied.